FRRouting/frr/doc/user/ospfd.rst

     type 5, which is propagated into the OSPF domain.
 NSSA areas are defined in RFC 3101.

+.. clicmd:: area A.B.C.D nssa suppress-fa

+.. clicmd:: area (0-4294967295) nssa suppress-fa

+    Configure the router to set the forwarding address to 0.0.0.0 in all LSA type 5 translated from LSA type 7.
+The router needs to be elected the translator of the area for this command to take effect.
+This feature causes routers that are configured not to advertise forwarding addresses into the backbone to direct forwarded traffic to the NSSA ABR translator.

 .. clicmd:: area A.B.C.D default-cost (0-16777215)